brian-dawn/calico/README.md

 # calico

-A tool that slides your [kitty](https://github.com/kovidgoyal/kitty) theme from day to night themes slowly over time.
+A tool that slides your [kitty](https://github.com/kovidgoyal/kitty) theme.

+Hosted on [SourceHut](https://git.sr.ht/~brian-dawn/calico) but also hosted on [Github](https://github.com/brian-dawn/calico) for convenience.
+If you're curious why SourceHut is neat check out [this](https://sourcehut.org/blog/2019-10-23-srht-puts-users-first/).

 ## Requirements